MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 1. `navigator.install()`: The method receives no parameters and tries to install the current domain as an app.
 This would replace `beforeinstallprompt` and the current way developers have been controlling the prompt to install apps.

-2. `navigator.install(<params>)`: The method receives an object with parameters that it can use to customise a same domain installation.
+2. `navigator.install(<params>)`: The method receives an object with parameters that it can use to customize a same domain installation.
 These paramters can be used to hint to the UA that the app should be installed in a surface like a side panel.
+More information about the parameters is found in the [Parameters](#parameters) subsection of this specification.

 3. `navigator.install(<url>)`: The method receives a parameter which is a url to a web app to install.
 This can be a cross-domain app and will prompt for installation of the app if the requesting origin has installation permissions (see security section).
 This is the most common use of the API.